harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/cd-general-steps/download-and-copy-artifacts-using-the-command-step.md

 ![](./static/download-and-copy-artifacts-using-the-command-step-16.png)

-When you run the Pipeline, you will see the Command step run on each host.
-For example, here is an SSH deployment where download, copy artifact, and copy config Command steps are run using the Looping Strategy:
+When you run the pipeline, you will see the Command step run on each host.
+For example, here is an SSH deployment where download, copy artifact, and copy config Command steps are run using the looping strategy:

 ![](./static/download-and-copy-artifacts-using-the-command-step-17.png)

 The suffix \`_N` is used to identify each host.

-### Deployment Templates
+### Deployment templates

-Since a Deployment Template can be used on any host type, the Command step can only be run on the Delegate.
+Since a deployment template can be used on any host type, the Command step can only be run on the delegate.
 You must use the **Run on Delegate** option in the step.

-Consequently, there is no reason to use a Looping Strategy when using the Command step with Deployment Templates.
+Consequently, there is no reason to use a looping strategy when using the Command step with deployment templates.

-## Copy and Download Artifact Provider Support
+## Copy and download artifact provider support

-The following table lists the providers supported by the Copy and Download commands in a Command step.
+The following table lists the providers supported by the copy and download commands in a Command step.

 Legend: